 3. Natural foods are non-allergenic

-You may have been led to believe that mold allergies predominantly develop in damp and unventilated indoor spaces.
-However, mold can be found almost anywhere.
-Many believe that mold allergies develop indoors, as spores are visible.
-However, mold can be found almost everywhere.
-It grows in soil, rotting woods and fallen leaves in winter months.
-You can also experience allergic reactions to mold in the summer, as spores grown on plants when humidity is high.
+You may have been led to believe that mould allergies predominantly develop in damp and unventilated indoor spaces.
+However, mould can be found almost anywhere.
+Many believe that mould allergies develop indoors, as spores are visible.
+However, mould can be found almost everywhere.
+It grows in soil, rotting woods and fallen leaves in the winter months.
+You can also experience allergic reactions to mould in the summer, as spores grow on plants when humidity is high.

 5. People who are allergic to pets are allergic to animal fur

-It is thought that 10 to 15 percent of the population suffer from pet allergies.
-However, many pet allergy sufferers believe that it is the animals’ fur that causes irritation.
-In fact, the allergen is a certain protein produced by the animal.
+It is thought that 10 to 15 percent of the population suffers from pet allergies.
+However, many pet allergy sufferers believe that it is the animals’ fur that irritates them.
+An allergen is a certain protein produced by an animal.
 This can be found in the skin, urine and saliva.
 As you stroke, groom or play with your pet, microscopic flakes of skin float into the air and it is these particles that cause allergic reactions.